intersective/app/docs/workflows/auth-workflows.md

 ## Direct link Workflow

-- Direct link need to contain `stack_uuid` as a parameter
+- Direct link need to contain `stack_uuid` of the App as a parameter
 - Global App V2 will use the `stack_uuid` to get stack information from Global Login API
 - Once get the stack information, store those info in local storage
 - Use the CORE-API url to do authentication